This post may contain affiliate links. Please read our disclosure policy.

-This delicious, healthy Shrimp Scampi is sure to become your favorite fast & easy weeknight meal!
-Made with fresh ingredients and a light lemon sauce that’s oh so tasty, this restaurant-quality dish can be on your table in less than 20 minutes!
+This delicious and simple Shrimp Scampi will become your go-to weeknight meal!
+Made with fresh ingredients and a tasty light lemon sauce.
+The best part is it can be on your table in less than 20 minutes!

 top view of sauteed shrimp scampi in a skillet